joelgtsantos/fullstack-auth-react-node/README.md

 ### Backend components

 * Database connection to PostgreSQL
-* Endpoints for each authorization module ( login, signup, etc )
+* Endpoints for each authentication module ( login, signup, etc )